sakshi-172/Credit-Card-Fraud-Detection/README.md

 ## 📝 Conclusion

-This project proves that **modern DL models like TabNet** can outperform classical ML methods in fraud detection, particularly when **SHAP** is used for model interpretability.
+This project proves that **modern DL models** can outperform classical ML methods in fraud detection, particularly when **SHAP** is used for model interpretability.
 The study also highlights the importance of addressing **class imbalance** in real-world financial applications.